jupyter/docker-stacks/README.md

 to help answering questions.
 We'd also like to invite members of the community to help with two maintainer activities:

-- Issue triage: Reading and providing a first response to issues, labeling issues appropriately, redirecting cross-project questions to Jupyter Discourse
+- **Issue triaging**: Reading and providing a first response to issues, labeling issues appropriately, redirecting cross-project questions to Jupyter Discourse
-- Pull request reviews: Reading proposed documentation and code changes, working with the submitter to improve the contribution, deciding if the contribution should take another form (e.g., a recipe instead of a permanent change to the images)
+- **Pull request reviews**: Reading proposed documentation and code changes, working with the submitter to improve the contribution, deciding if the contribution should take another form (e.g., a recipe instead of a permanent change to the images)

 Anyone in the community can jump in and help with these activities at any time.
-We will happily grant additional permissions (e.g., ability to merge PRs) to anyone who shows an on-going interest in working on the project.
+We will happily grant additional permissions (e.g., ability to merge PRs) to anyone who shows an ongoing interest in working on the project.

 ## Jupyter Notebook Deprecation Notice

 Following [Jupyter Notebook notice](https://github.com/jupyter/notebook#notice), JupyterLab is now the default for all of the Jupyter Docker stack images.
 It is still possible to switch back to Jupyter Notebook (or to launch a different startup command).
-This can be done by passing the environment variable `DOCKER_STACKS_JUPYTER_CMD=notebook` (or any other valid `jupyter` command) at container startup, more information is available in the [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#docker-options).
+You can achieve this by passing the environment variable `DOCKER_STACKS_JUPYTER_CMD=notebook` (or any other valid `jupyter` command) at container startup, more information is available in the [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#docker-options).

 According to the Jupyter Notebook project status and its compatibility with JupyterLab, these Docker images may remove the classic Jupyter Notebook interface altogether in favor of another _classic-like_ UI built atop JupyterLab.

-This change is tracked in the issue [#1217](https://github.com/jupyter/docker-stacks/issues/1217), please check its content for more information.
+This change is tracked in the issue [#1217](https://github.com/jupyter/docker-stacks/issues/1217); please check its content for more information.

 ## Alternatives